 This revised air quality modeling report documents the methodology and results of the air quality impact analyses prepared in support of the Class II Synthetic Minor Source Permit application.
 This modeling analysis was developed following applicable portions of the ADEQ guidance document: Air Quality Modeling Guidelines for Arizona Air Quality Permits, November 2019 (ADEQ Guidance) and the Environmental Protection Agency (EPA) Guideline on Air Quality Models (Guidelines, 40 CFR Part 51, Appendix W, May 2017) as well as in direct consultation with ADEQ.

-Revisions to the modeling analysis presented in this report are summarized as follows:
+Revisions to the June 2024 modeling analyses presented in this July 2024 report are summarized as follows: